Summary

 The Standard for Certification is concerned with the certification of all types of offshore containers as transport units.

-The three typical phases of transport are:
+The three typical phases of transport covered by the DNV 2.7-1 standard include:

-- shoreside (e.g. by forklift truck)
+- shoreside transport (e.g. by forklift truck)

-- by supply vessel
+- transport by a supply vessel

 - lifting to and from offshore installations